pat-wick/Angband/README.md

     $ python game.py

 This game is currently in the earliest of stages of development and doesn't do a whole lot (yet).
 Stay tuned.

+Use the SPACEBAR to attack, arrow keys to move.
+Reach the stairs (#) to move to the next level of the dungeon.